The Complete Bingo Lingo List

 56. Shotts Bus

-Refers to the former number of the bus from Glasgow to Shotts.
+Refers to the former bus number from Glasgow to Shotts.

 57. Heinz Varieties